-The Cinderella Effect is the term used to explain the phenomenon of step-parents, not always men, being far more likely to kill their partner’s children than biological parents.
-The controversial theory was constructed by Canadian Martin Daly in the 1970s, and suggests that the reason behind the killings is that we are not biologically programmed to raise other people’s children.
+The Cinderella Effect is the term used to explain the phenomenon of step-parents, not always men, being more likely to kill their partner’s children than biological parents.
+The controversial theory was constructed by Canadian Martin Daly in the 1970s and suggests that the reason behind the killings is that humans are not biologically programmed to raise other people’s children.
 So when issues do arise, generally in homes where families struggle with alcohol, drugs and economic instability, the Cinderella Effect comes into play.

 An Australian Study

 Studies on the Cinderella Effect are being conducted all over the world, including in Australia.
 Melbourne’s Deakin University Professor Greg Tooley has been exploring the phenomenon with Australian numbers, culminating in a study of almost 900 child deaths.

 Prof. Tooley told news.com.au that the Cinderella Effect was “very well supported by the empirical evidence in multiple countries, especially the United States and Canada.”

 Another study looked at the American archive of child abuse where over 20,000 cases were studied.
 These figures were analysed and it was shown that a child under the age of three years who lived with one genetic parent and one step-parent was seven times more likely to become a victim of child abuse.

 He noted that many people rejected the theory, something he put down to its confronting message and the fact that people “don’t like to think human behaviour is programmed and responsible to things like evolutionary pressures”.
 However, while it does put a pin in notions of free will, the statistics couldn’t be denied.

 “If you look at the data, for children aged under two in the US who live with one non biological parent, and they are overwhelmingly male because most kids stick with their mums, they are more than 100 times more likely to die from physical abuse and 40 times more likely to be physically abused,” he told news.com.au.